Henrymenez/Henrymenez/README.md

 Hello there 🤚

-I am Henry Ugochukwu

-currently learning / working with - C#.Net
+I am Henry Ugochukwu, currently learning / working with - C#.Net

-Learning to build

 👯 I’m looking to collaborate on anything Tech